High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

 - Revising policies and plans.

 Conducting drills, trainings, and exercises.
-Districts should include the mandate addressing emergency evacuations and mandatory school drills in the Basic Plan.
-The TxSSC has made recommendations to the Texas Education Agency for drill requirements.
-These drills include:
+Districts and open-enrollment charters should include the mandatory school drills in the Basic Plan.
+The Texas Education Agency Commissioner’s rules include the following mandated drills:

-Drill Frequency Secure (Lockout) 1 per year Lockdown 2 per year (one each semester) Evacuate 1 per year Shelter-in-place (for Hazmat) 1 per year Shelter for Sever Weather 1 per year Hold 1 per year Fire Evacuation 1 per year
+Drill Frequency Secure (Lockout) 1 per school year Lockdown 2 per school year (once per semester) Evacuate 1 per school year Shelter-in-place (for Hazmat) 1 per school year Shelter for Sever Weather 1 per school year Fire Evacuation* 4 per school year (twice per semester)

 - Conducting public education activities.